Skip to main content

 When You Should Consider a Lawyer

-School bus accident claims almost always benefit from legal representation because of the unique procedural requirements of the NC Tort Claims Act.
+School bus accident claims almost always benefit from legal representation because of the unique procedural requirements of the NC Tort Claims Act and the resources that school systems bring to defend these claims.

 You should strongly consider hiring an attorney if: